My Research Program

 Book Reviews:

-Review of Eric Marcus's Belief, Inference, and the Self-Conscious Mind.
+Review of Belief, Inference, and the Self-Conscious Mind by Eric Marcus.
 Notre Dame Philosophical Reviews.
-2024
+2025.

 Papers Under Review: